Aabey House

 NON-RESIDENT TRUST

-Non-Resident Trust • A non resident trust in Mauritius is taxed on a source basis only. • Where the trust's central management and control are exercised outside Mauritius, it is not liable to Mauritian tax on its foreign sourced income. • It is chargeable solely on income arising in Mauritius. • The nonresident trust must file an annual income tax return in Mauritius to report and pay income tax at the rate of 15% on its Mauritius sourced income. • Charitable Trusts are not liable to tax.
+Non-Resident Trust • A non resident trust in Mauritius is taxed on a source basis only. • Where the trust's central management and control are exercised outside Mauritius, it is not liable to Mauritian tax on its foreign sourced income. • It is chargeable solely on income arising in Mauritius. • The non-resident trust must file an annual income tax return in Mauritius to report and pay income tax at the rate of 15% on its Mauritius sourced income. • Charitable Trusts are not liable to tax.

 FAQs relating to Trust registration in Mauritius